gklijs/bkes/README.md

 that's done is making sure the order is the same the caller of the api expects.

 Records are added to the db with offset and partition at -1.
 As soon as the record is read, the correct values for the offset and partition will be set from the record, when retrieving records you might want to ignore those.
-Currently appending

-For the `group.id` property of the consumers the fixed value `bkes` is used.
-The consumer lag for this id, is the amount of data not flushed to disk.
-It's important to remove the committed offsets if the data volume is lost or when you want to build up the db from start again.